CreatureMind/UnityDEV2HW/README.md

 # Navigation1
 Artur, Tomer and Yoav

-\n To move, Click with the mouse, Right click moves red player and Left click moves yellow player.
+To move, Click with the mouse, Right click moves red player and Left click moves yellow player.